*The 2018 Research Grant Application will be available soon.

 - The primary recipient of an AASP grant may only receive funding once every 3 years.

-- Projects may only be funded through one of the AASP Grant mechanism (either Research or Community Outreach).
-Community Outreach Grant proposals are submitted via a separate application.
+- Projects may only be funded through one of the AASP Grant mechanisms (Research, Community Outreach, or Oglesby-Snyder).
+Community Outreach Grant and Oglesby-Snyder Grant proposals are submitted via a separate application.

 C. Application Procedure